vivekreddy764/Assignment2-Kusukuntla/README.md

 ---

-# Foodie Things
+# Table for Foodie Things

-Some recipies are ment to be cooked like.<br> Here’s an example:
+Some recipies are ment to be cooked.<br> Here’s an example:
 Slow-cooked for eight hours, this intensely flavored and juicy lamb shank, infused with fresh rosemary and sage, is a house specialty.
 Served with smooth mashed potatoes and char-grilled, crispy asparagus, topped with a tangy golden-brown glaze for a meal hard to forget.

 Now in this table i will suggest you with some of my favourite food